StatifyBot/statify-i18n/README.md

 # statify-i18n
 Translation files for the Statify Discord Bot.
 You will get a Translator role in the Discord Server upon approval.
 Have fun translating!

+The Bot is currently in Development.
+Any new messages could be added at every time without any announcements!